Mathias-g/grist-tree-map-widget/README.md

 5. Paste the URL into Grist.

 Rename the file to `index.html` if you'd rather have a shorter URL ending in a slash.
-Nothing in the code depends on its own filename.

 Keep `plot.jpg` alongside the HTML.
 It's the placeholder shown before you upload a real image, and it's what the demo control points refer to.

-`app.netlify.com/drop` will host a folder over HTTPS in about fifteen seconds if you just want to try a change without setting up Pages.

 </details>